KVSlab/VaMPy/docs/source/installation.rst

     conda create -n fenics -c conda-forge fenics

 You can then activate your environment by running ``source activate [ENVIRONMENT NAME]``.
+Windows user may need to install FEniCS as described `here <https://fenicsproject.org/download/>`_.

 The next step is to install `Oasis <https://github.com/mikaem/Oasis>`_.
 You can do so with the following commands::